knowrob/knowrob/README.md

 rosrun rosprolog rosprolog knowrob
 ```

-Launching KnowRob without the ROS node may help debugging.
+Launching KnowRob without the ROS node may help debugging (at the moment the GUI tracing tool of SWI Prolog *gtrace* does not work via the rosprolog node).

 ## Getting Familiar